IsabellaOHara/IMS-22JulyEnable3/README.md

 ## Getting Started

+To run this application in your command line:
+1. Click on the target folder
+2. Find the file called ims-0.01-jar-with-dependencies.jar
+3. Double click to run in your command line
+4. If that doesn't work run the command java -jar jarfilename.jar

 Example user story path:
 As an employee, I want to add an item into the system, so that I can put new items in the inventory.
 1. Start the application